Keyfactor/godaddy-cagateway/readme_source.md

   **GoDaddyUCCEVSSL:**
   - All enrollment fields for GoDaddyEVSSL **and**
   - SlotSize (optional) - As described under GoDaddyUCCDVSSL

+###Troubleshooting

+A few common errors you may see returned from the GoDaddy API in the Keyfactor Gateway Log:
+- **Error processing v1/shoppers/7008206: ERROR_INTERNAL: Not Found : Not Found**: Shopper ID provided in the Gateway Configuration file is invalid
+- **Failed to create certificate order**: This error generally occurs if no certificates have been pre-purchased in the GoDaddy portal to cover the requested enrollment.
+Please check GoDaddy, and make sure there is one or more certificates purchased of the same product type to cover the requested enrollment.

 ***